 Maybe you’ve heard about a particular master’s during your studies, have friends or colleagues who have touted the transformative benefits of a school, or are looking to transform or expand your career.
 Whatever’s the case, usually you’ll begin your investigation by looking at a ranking.
 If you’re in the US, you may look to US News; in the UK, you’ll probably first turn to The Economist; while in Europe and Asia, you may be brought to The Financial Times.
 However, a ranking alone is a poor source for identifying ideal programs.
 Let’s look at the latest MiM rankings from the top 2 global agencies, ordered based on the average standing:

 While a small number of schools consistently rank in the top 10, many experience large disparities between the ranking services.
-For instance, the University of Warwick is 3rd according to FT but 10th according to The Economist.
-What’s more, a total 8 schools are only ranked by one of the agencies in the two Top 10s.
+For instance, SKEMA is 5th according to The Economist but 22nd according to FT.
+What’s more, a total of 7 master’s programs appear in only one of the rankings.
 Why are the differences so great?
 Rankings are far more art than science.
-The measures, methods and weights of all ranking components, even when changed marginally, lead to significant disparities in outcome.
+The measures, methods and weights of all ranking components, even when changed marginally, lead to significant disparities in the outcomes of participating schools.
 Not only that, but the rankings experience large volatility year-to-year, with schools dropping or rising dozens of positions, which isn’t true-to-life as quality among master’s does not change meaningfully on an annual basis.
 Moreover, many schools just experience ‘rankings fatigue,’ and choose not to participate; you won’t find powerful US universities like Kellogg or Duke in the above lists.